Eristid/Sign-up-project/README.md

 # Sign up
 ### 19 group project

-This project is for educational porpuses only.
+This project is for educational purposes only.
 Pull request are welcome, but priority for my real-life students!
 Thank you for your cooperation!

 Site published at: https://github.com/Eristid/Sign-up-project